* Euro nurses more losses after ECB spurs rate cut expectations

 * Dollar/yen hovers above 3-week low; down 0.5 pct for the week

-* Australian dollar slips back from 3-week high (New throughout, changes dateline from TOKYO)
+* Australian dollar slips back from 3-week high (New throughout, changes dateline from previous TOKYO)

-LONDON, May 9 (Reuters) - The euro fell another third of a percent against the dollar on Friday after strong words from European Central Bank chief Mario Draghi a day earlier that halted its march to a 2-1/2 year high.
+LONDON, May 9 The euro slid further in early trade in Europe on Friday after strong words from European Central Bank chief Mario Draghi that halted its march this year to a 2-1/2 year high.

-Still, many strategists and traders in London and Frankfurt cast doubt on whether the ECB chief's comments were enough to put a definitive end to the trend for a stronger euro that has dominated major currency markets so far this year.
+This sent the euro down sharply.
+But many strategists and traders in London cast doubt on whether it was enough to put a definitive end to the trend for a stronger euro that has dominated major currency markets so far this year.

 DOLLAR STEADY ELSEWHERE